bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 "apple" and "apes" are the only possible words that can come next.
 The trie acts as a source of truth, like a dictionary.
 Another use is searching strings for exact matches.
 Maybe I want to scan for potty mouth words (shit) and their l33t versions ($h1t).
 All you have to do is build up a trie and search it.
-Let's do just that!
+Let's do it!

 ### The plan
 First, we need to think of how to model a trie in code.
 A trie is most commonly represented as a node pointing to an array of child nodes (no binary trees allowed here).
-However, this seems inefficient to me.
+However, this seems inefficient.
 On every search, each array of child nodes would need to be searched all over again.
 Is there a way to avoid this O(n) cost for every child collection?
 Maybe even get an O(1) operation?
 By George, there is! **The map** (*or hash, dictionary, associative array; wherever you're from*).

-In our example trie from above, instead of nodes of arrays:
+Using our example trie from above, instead of a node pointing to an array of nodes:

     root -> [a -> [p -> [p -> [l -> [e]], e -> [s]]]]
-we could say a node is a map of breadth-level letters pointing to other maps.
+we could say a node is a map of breadth-level values pointing to other nodes.

         {a,    b,  m}    - 1 map
          |     |   |